143502-Associate Professorships of Economics

 The Department plans to have representatives available to meet with individuals interested in joining the Department of Economics, at the EEA Job Market Meeting, Rotterdam, Netherlands, 18–19 Dec 2019.

-Interviews are expected to be held over two days, 27th and 28th January 2020, and shortlisted candidates are expected to be available over both days.
+Interviews in the Department are expected to be held over two days, 27th and 28th January 2020, and shortlisted candidates are expected to be available over both days.

-Candidates need only submit one application to be considered for all three positions, applications must be submitted on-line via Econjobmarket:
+Candidates need only submit one application to be considered for all four positions, applications must be submitted on-line via Econjobmarket: